jgater/gravedesk/README.md

 * version bumps for node libraries; works with node.js 0.8.9
 * on existing install, run `npm update`
+* re-write of db and imap library to coffeescript
+* update db and imap handling for new versions of libraries

 Version 1.5.0
 -------------